matteo-giri/electrotechnics-project/README.md

 # Transmitting information by controlling nonlinear oscillators
-by Camilloni Andrea, Caponi Luca, Giri Matteo
+Project for the electrotechincs exam at Università Politecnica delle Marche, by Camilloni Andrea, Caponi Luca, Giri Matteo.

 # Abstract